kane81/hacs-goodwe-sems-curtailment/README.md

 **Sensor Entity IDs**

 These tell the integration which sensors to read from your battery.
 The integration can function without them but curtailment calculations will be less accurate.

-Find your sensor IDs in **Developer Tools → States**.
+**How to find your sensor Entity IDs:**
+1. Go to **Settings → Devices & Services** → find your battery integration
+2. Click on the entity you want (e.g. Battery SOC)
+3. Click the **⚙️ cog** icon → copy the **Entity ID**
+4. The Entity ID must be the full ID including the domain — e.g. `sensor.al7011025073833_instantaneous_battery_soc`

+Alternatively go to **Developer Tools → States** and search for your battery name.

 | What | Notes |
 |---|---|